Zabrimus/CoreELEC/README.md

   Usage: install.sh [-install-config] [-boot kodi|vdr]
           -i      : Extracts the default configuration into directory /storage/.config/vdropt-sample and copy the sample folder to /storage/.config/vdropt if it does not exists.
+          -C      : Use with care!
+All configuration entries of vdropt will be copied to vdropt-sample.
+And then all entries of vdropt-sample will be copied to vdropt.
           -b kodi : Kodi will be started after booting -b vdr  : VDR will be started after booting
 ```